CSUF Teacher Induction Program FAQ

 Applicants for the 2-year traditional completion option program must:

-- Be any PreK-12 educator with a preliminary California credential who will remain employed as the teacher of record for the duration of the program.
+- Be any PreK-12 educator with a preliminary California credential who will remain employed as the teacher of record for the duration of the program (Can be employed at a school district, charter school, or private school, or online school).

 - Must be teaching in the area listed on their preliminary credential.
 For multiple subjects, teachers must teach at least 2 subjects.